 Prima banka manages interest risk with respect to the current and expected situation in the market by adjusting the assets and liabilities structure in terms of the type of interest rate and maturity of new transactions.
-Interest risk is managed separately for the Trading Book and the Banking Book.
 In line with the approved strategy, the Bank does not perform transactions that would meet conditions for including them in the Trading Book.
 The position in the Trading Book is zero.